massoncheg/forgejo-docs/docs/admin/reverse-proxy.md

 </VirtualHost>
 ```

 Next, enable the site with `a2ensite 100-forgejo.conf` and enable the proxy modules with `a2enmod proxy proxy_http`.
-Finally, restart the apache server.
+Finally, restart the Apache server.

 ### HTTP with a subpath